-In September 2011, comprehensive regulations which addressed deficiencies in Irish law implementing the EU Birds and Habitats Regulations (2011) were signed into law.
+In September 2011, comprehensive regulations which addressed deficiencies in Irish law implementing the EU Birds and Habitats Regulations (S.I.
+477 of 2011) were signed into law.
 The European Communities (Birds and Natural Habitats) Regulations 2011 contained important new provisions to address the problem of invasive species.
-A blacklist of unwanted species is set out in the regulations and it is an offence to release, allow to disperse or escape, to breed, propagate, import, transport, sell or advertise such species without a license.
+A list of Invasive Alien Speces have been defined and are set out in the regulations and it is an offence to release, allow to disperse or escape, to breed, propagate, import, transport, sell or advertise such species without a license.